List of New Hampshire historical markers (126–150): . The Belknap Mill – The Busiel Mill

 "Constructed in 1832, the Belknap Mill is the oldest unaltered brick textile mill in the U.S. Once a hosiery mill, it houses an intact hydraulic power plant and a bell cast by George Holbrook, apprentice to Paul Revere.
 The Busiel Mill, built in 1853 as a hosiery mill, was later used for the manufacture of clocks, electronic relays, and organs."

+Note: this marker was erected in 1979.